Free Salzburg Walking Tour:

 Walking Tour Location: Old Town Salzburg (Altstadt)

-Cost: Free, Self-Guided (Museum and funicular/lift costs below)
+Cost: Free, Self-Guided (Museum costs listed below)

 Style: Do-It-Yourself Walking Tour (Self Guided)

-Start: Mirabell Palace
+Start: Mirabell Palace Gardens

-Time: 2.5 Hours for Walk (with attractions 5-6 hours)
+Time: 2 Hours For Walk (with attractions 5-6 hours)

 Fun Scale: 10 out of 10

 Our free Salzburg walking tour focuses on beautiful Old Town (Altstadt), which is well known as the home of Mozart and the setting for the hit movie The Sound of Music.
-From its Alpine surroundings, to its powerful history, and rich architecture, it is no wonder that so many visitors flock to Salzburg’s Old Town each year.
+From its Alpine surroundings to its robust history, and rich architecture, it is no wonder that so many visitors flock to Salzburg’s Old Town each year.
 The city center is very compact, and you will be able to breeze through the main sights thanks to our free Salzburg walking tour map.

-We like to start this walking tour early in the morning, sometimes even right at 8am when the Mirabell Palace Gardens are opening.
-Starting early is a great way to avoid feeling rushed throughout the day and will give you plenty of extra time to explorer sights longer or even to shop on Getreidegasse or relax.
+We like to start this Salzburg walking tour early in the morning, sometimes even right dawn when the Mirabell Palace Gardens are opening.
+Starting early in the day is a great way to avoid feeling rushed and will give you plenty of extra time to explore the walking tour sights, shop on Getreidegasse, or to just stop and relax.
 We hope you enjoy our free Salzburg walking tour!

 Free Salzburg Walking Tour: